Skip Ribbon Commands

 About the Residential Indoor Wood Burning Bylaw

-Before you use a residential indoor wood-burning stove, fireplace, or appliance in the Metro Vancouver region you must provide a declaration to follow best burning practices.
-Eligible appliances located within the Urban Containment Boundary must also be registered.
+Before you use a residential indoor wood-burning stove, fireplace, or furnace in the Metro Vancouver region you must provide a declaration to follow best burning practices.
+Eligible devices located within the Urban Containment Boundary, must also be registered.
 Access the Declaration and Registration System.

 Residential Indoor Wood Burning Bylaw 1303, 2020

-Future phased measures promote cleaner wood-burning practices and technologies, and more stringent requirements in more densely populated areas will help reduce exposure to harmful smoke.
+Bylaw 1303 has been implemented in phases, with more stringent requirements in more densely populated areas to help reduce exposure to harmful smoke.
+The following are the current requirements:

 Frequently asked questions

-• What is a residential indoor wood-burning appliance?
+• What is a residential indoor wood-burning device?

-A residential indoor wood burning appliance is a device that is capable of burning solid fuel and includes fireplace inserts, woodstoves, pellet stoves, open hearth fireplaces, masonry heaters, and wood burning furnaces.
+A residential indoor wood-burning device is capable of burning solid fuel and includes fireplace inserts, woodstoves, pellet stoves, open hearth fireplaces, masonry heaters, and wood-burning furnaces.

 1. Submit a declaration of compliance with best burning practices

-If you own or operate a wood burning appliance in the Metro Vancouver region, you must submit a declaration of compliance with best burning practices (see Schedule B) to the district director.
+If you own or operate a wood-burning device in the Metro Vancouver region, you must submit a declaration of compliance with best burning practices (see Schedule B) to the district director.

-2. Register the appliance if it is within the Urban Containment Boundary (UCB) and it is eligible
+2. Register the device if it is within the Urban Containment Boundary and it is eligible

-If an appliance address is within the UCB, you must register it, if eligible, before use.
-Click here to check if an address is within the UCB.
+If a device address is within the Urban Containment Boundary, you must register it, if eligible, before use.
+Click here to check if an address is within the Urban Containment Boundary.

-Not all appliances are eligible for registration.
+Not all devices are eligible for registration.
 Eligibility for registration is set out in Part 4 of the bylaw and includes:

-• appliances that are the sole source of heat,
+• devices that are the sole source of heat,

-• appliances that are operated exclusively with manufactured firelogs and
+• devices that are operated exclusively with manufactured firelogs and

-• appliances that meet the emission standards prescribed in Schedule A of the Bylaw.
+• devices that meet the emission standards prescribed in Schedule A of the Bylaw.

-You will be asked to submit additional information in the online system to support your registration.
+You will be asked to submit additional information in the Residential Indoor Wood Burning System to support your registration.

 • certification marks